Joe’s 33-point effort sends Arkansas past Texas Southern

 Joe finished just one off his career high of 34, set last year against Florida International.

-Arkansas did not make a 3-pointer in the first half but led by 13 at the break courtesy of 12 forced turnovers and limited the Tigers to 31 percent shooting from the field.
+Arkansas did not make a 3-pointer in the first half but led by 13 at the break courtesy of 12 forced turnovers.
+The Razorbacks limited the Tigers to 31% shooting from the field.

 “That first half we were just so bad shooting the three ball,” Arkansas coach Eric Musselman said.
 “It’s like there was a lid on the basket.
 Obviously, he’s the only one that hit one for us tonight, but it opened up the floor for everybody else.”

 Jimmy Whitt Jr. had 17 points on 8 of 13 shooting with 10 rebounds and Desi Sills added 10 points for the Razorbacks.
-The double-double was his first as a Razorback, but he did it five times at Southern Methodist.
+The double-double was his first as a Razorback, but he did it five times at SMU.

 “I thought Jimmy Whitt’s mid-range game was phenomenal,” Musselman said.
 “Our point guards got 15 rebounds between them, which is huge for us at that point guard position for those two guys to combine for 15 boards and Jimmy to get a double-double.”